Pet insurance: History

 The first pet insurance policy was written in 1890 in Sweden by Claes Virgin.
 Virgin was the founder of Länsförsäkrings Alliance, and initially focused on horses and livestock.
 In 1947 the first pet insurance policy was sold in Britain.
 As of 2009, Britain had the second-highest level of pet insurance in the world (23%), behind only Sweden.
-In the United States in 2020, 2.3% of all dogs and 0.4% of all cats were covered by an insurance policy.
+In the United States as of 2024, fewer than 5% of all pets were covered by an insurance policy.

+As pet ownership has grown in the United States, so have expenses and the popularity of pet insurance.
+In 2022, Americans spent $136.8 billion on their pets, which was an increase of nearly 11% compared to 2021.
+As of 2022, the number of insured pets has increased 125% since 2018.

+As costs rise, increasingly pet owners report difficulty covering vet bills.
+Pet insurance can help bridge this gap, partially reimbursing owners for unexpected pet care.

 Policies

 Pet insurance is a form of property insurance rather than health insurance.
 Insurance companies may limit coverage for pre-existing conditions, giving owners an incentive to insure even very young animals, which are not expected to incur high veterinary costs.
 Some British policies for dogs also include third-party liability insurance.
-For example, if a dog causes a car accident that damages a vehicle, the insurer provide payouts to rectify the damage for which the owner is responsible under the Animals Act 1971.
+For example, if a dog causes a car accident that damages a vehicle, the insurer provides payouts to rectify the damage for which the owner is responsible under the Animals Act 1971.

+Major pet insurance providers

+The pet insurance industry includes a mix of independent specialty insurers, multinational insurance companies, and newer digital-first entrants.
+Notable examples include:

+Trupanion, Inc., an American pet insurance company offering comprehensive accident and illness coverage in North America and other regions.
+Trupanion is a publicly traded provider known for direct payment options with participating veterinarians.

+Fetch Pet Insurance, a U.S.–Canada provider that evolved from Petplan and offers accident and illness coverage through multiple underwriting partners.

+Petplan UK, a long-established pet insurer in the United Kingdom covering a range of veterinary treatments and conditions.

+Nibbles, a newer entrant based in Austin, Texas, offers pet insurance as an integrated benefit within its credit-card-linked product.
+The Nibbles Pet Rewards Credit Card provides built-in pet insurance coverage for eligible dogs and cats, along with rewards for pet-related purchases, and processes claims through its card platform.
+Coverage limits and terms are structured similarly to traditional pet insurance plans but are contingent on active cardholder status.

+Other traditional providers in the U.S. and internationally include ASPCA Pet Health Insurance, Embrace, Lemonade Pet Insurance, Pets Best, Figo, Pumpkin, Prudent Pet, and Nationwide (which offers pet policies under various partner brands).
+Industry lists also include many regional and specialty insurers.